 Digestion and regularity

-Because of its fiber content, fennel helps to prevent constipation and promote regularity for a healthy digestive tract.
+The fiber content in fennel helps to prevent constipation and promotes regularity for a healthy digestive tract.

 Weight management and satiety